-In our archives you can discover the fascinating history of the University of Surrey, exploring the establishment of a University on a completely new campus, the developments and expansions on the Stag Hill site.
+In our archives you can discover the fascinating history of the University of Surrey and the establishment and expansion of a completely new campus.
 Explore our photographs, minutes, student publications, annual reports, maps, plans and administrative records of this remarkable institution.

 - Women's League of Health and Beauty Archive

 The Women’s League of Health and Beauty, (WLHB) was founded in 1930 by Mary Bagot Stack (1883-1935).
 The League was extremely influential in forming the basis of the modern approach to fitness, and indeed still exists today as the Fitness League.
 Its motto, ‘Movement is Life’ (the title of a 1909 essay by Isadora Duncan), emphasises the importance of physical health for our overall well-being.